Flaminio Scala: Career

 Scala is credited with bringing the famous sixteenth-century actress and poet Isabella Andreini into I Gelosi to play opposite him as his inamorata, making him considered the stage's first professional producer.
-Isabella, the sixteen-year-old wife of the actor Francesco Andreini (whose stage name was Capitan Spavento), went on to become such a celebrated actress in her own right that a new role known as the "Isabella" was created in her honor.
+Isabella, the sixteen-year-old wife of the actor Francesco Andreini (whose stage name was Capitan Spavento), went on to become such a celebrated actress in her own right that a new role known as the Isabella was created in her honor.
 She later died while traveling from Paris to Italy in 1604.
 Following his work with I Gelosi, Scala was associated as an actor and occasionally as an agent with the i Accesi (Stimulated Ones), i Desiosi, (Desired Ones), and i Uniti (United Ones) from 1579 through 1596.

-Staging and Portraying Scala's Work
+Staging and portraying Scala's work

 Scala"s writings called for a specific facility in order for his scenarios to be performed – they called for a great amount of jeux de scene.
-Within the style and staging of Scala's works, he understood Commedia Dell'Arte was a very expressive and physical art form and furthers the importance of expressive body and facial gestures.
+Within the style and staging of Scala's works, he understood commedia dell'arte was a very expressive and physical art form and furthers the importance of expressive body and facial gestures.
 Scala provided the lines and written language for the verbal aspect of the performance, but the portrayal also requires a very physicalized manner.
 Actors should understand that there are essential movements and skills involved in the staging of some stock characters that Scala uses in his work; physical skills such as sword handling, dancing, singing, and the use of musical instruments might need to be known and used.
 Another important aspect that Scala emphasized is the use of facial expressions, with or without a mask on the actor.
 Masks were worn for some stock characters, such as Burattino, but sometimes the mask would not cover the full face, or the mask would need to be used in such a way to really accentuate the facial features and movements of the character's head.
 Thus, the importance of gesturing in the face and with the body is needed for fully portraying Scala's work.

 Personal life

-Scala was born in Rome on 27 September 1552.
+Scala was born in Rome, Italy, on 27 September 1552.
 Little is known about his early life and his aristocratic family, except that his father's name was Giacomo.
 Scala is thought to have one recorded child, a daughter named, Orsola.
 Orsola is documented to be an active actress, normally playing the role of Flaminia, a play on femininity of Scala's first name.